Ugly logos mean an ugly brand. Who needs that?By Tom Dougherty

 What makes a logo and logo mark memorable?

 These are absolute truths.
-A logo mark must represent a strategy.
+A logo mark must represent a strategy as well as corporate identity.
 When seen in context with your messaging it must convey the brand strategy.

 So, design your LOGO MARK to convey the brand strategy.
 As a result, it is more difficult than just aesthetics.
 It requires more skill than just great design.
 (Read: Does it make sense to create a 3D logo.)